 Based on our experience and experience of our European colleagues shockwave therapy offers better diagnostic accuracy and higher therapeutic effectiveness then classic trigger point treatments.

-The effectiveness of EPAT waves on the myofascial chains as described by Karel Lewit MD (the pioneer of manual and needling treatment of myofascial pain) and later by Thomas Myers in his Myofascial trains research, can be shown through the use of EPAT smoothing in the direction of muscle fiber or in the direction of connections between muscles.
+Repeated shock waves cause microtrauma in the chosen spot, forcing it to stimulate healing process.
+Moreover, the oscillations and pressure of EPAT waves increase blood circulation and facilitate lymphatic drainage.
+The trigger points occurring at the tenoperiosteal junction (bone-tendon interphase) as well as taut bands and scar tissue may be successfully eliminated by cross movement swiping of the EPAT waves to the direction of the tendon.The effectiveness of EPAT waves on the myofascial chains as described by Karel Lewit MD (the pioneer of manual and needling treatment of myofascial pain) and later by Thomas Myers in his Myofascial trains research, can be shown through the use of EPAT smoothing in the direction of muscle fiber or in the direction of connections between muscles.
 Once the particular patterns of these myofascial chains are recognized and their connections are understood, EPAT smoothing application can address these muscular crosslinks.
 The application of EPAT has also shown to have effect in improving local circulation (reactive hyperemia) and reduce the quantity of vasoneuro-active substances within the generalized treatment area.

 For proper understanding and decoding of the study results it is important to determine whether the object trigger points are active or not.
 Dormant myofascial trigger points are characterized by areas of tension in the muscles, not accompanied by painful manifestations.